MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

    ```

 5. 🗂️ **Stack Pointer (SP)**:
    - The **Stack Pointer** holds the address of the top of the stack in memory.
-The stack is used for managing **function calls**, **local variables**, and **return addresses**.
-As data is pushed or popped from the stack, the SP is updated, playing a crucial role in handling recursive function calls and temporary storage during execution.
+The stack is used for managing function calls, local variables, and return addresses.
+As values are pushed onto or popped from the stack, the SP is updated accordingly.

    ```mermaid
    graph TD;